11 Important Principles Of Electrical Safety

 Key concepts include:

 • Voltage: Voltage, also known as electric potential difference, is the force that pushes electric charge through a conductor.
-It is measured in volts (V) and is often compared to water pressure in a pipe.
+It is measured in volts (V) and often compared to pipe water pressure.
 Higher voltage means a higher potential for electrical hazards.

 • Current: Electric current is the flow of electric charge through a conductor, such as a wire.
 It is measured in amperes (A) and can be compared to the flow of water through a pipe.
 Higher currents can generate more heat and pose a greater risk of electrocution or fire.